In this article, we’ll go through everything you need to know about discovery calls and how to make them.

 Someone who absolutely needs your solution will be more likely to bend around potential issues to make it work.
 However, selling your solution to someone who does not need it will only create a bad brand impression and will be more likely to prevent them from purchasing from you in the future.

-Ideally, you should always ensure that your lead needs your product before you begin your discovery call.
+Ideally, you should always ensure that your lead needs your product before you begin your discovery call and any form of product discovery.
 However, it’s not always this easy, especially when you’re lacking accurate information about your leads or a good method of visualizing the data.